 ![]() | ![]() |

-Click on an image to access a selection of current and past projects.
+Click on an image below to access a selection of current and past projects.
 All images and text copyright Cura Design 2025

 This house connects with a hilll in Devon.
 Many of Cura Designs projects are concerned with the way the landscape interacts with the construction.